talkingtitansclub/web/README.md

 # web
-Talking Titans Club web Data
+## Talking Titans Club
+This is a Club of Department of Verbal Ability III, under the aegis of Centre For Professional Enhancement-III.